ACID REFLUX, GERD, HEARTBURN

 The three main types of medicines to treat acid reflux symptoms are antacids, proton pump inhibitors and histamine type 2 receptor antagonists.
 Continued use of these drugs — such as Nexium, Pepcid, Zantac, Prevacid, Prilosec and others causes harmful side effects including serious vitamin B12, calcium and magnesium deficiency.
 The same drugs can also contribute to anaemia, fatigue poor digestion, irritable bowel syndrome, depression and other problems.

-– Centaurium tincture (Vogel).
-This is probably the most important remedy and it helped many people suffering from acid reflux.
+– Centaurium (Centaury) > tincture.
+This is the most important remedy and it helped many people suffering from acid reflux.
 The following short testimonial by a person with hiatus hernia is an example of effectiveness of this herb: “This is the best medicine ever for stomach trouble.
 Mine is hiatus hernia and I have taken centaurium for years.
 Through taking it I feel normal every day and it helps me to digest.
 Before it I felt very ill.
 It keeps me going and I live a normal life because of it.”

 – Charcoal tablets or powder might be very helpful too (requires drinking more water in between meals).